bookchiq/obsidian-asana-mirror/README.md

 - Customize the task template to control how tasks are displayed in Obsidian.
 - Set up periodic sync (e.g., every hour) to keep your task list up to date automatically.

+## Caveats
+- Right now this is very much a developer's plugin.
+There are only basic settings, and they expect you to be pretty familiar with the Asana API; it's more a utility than a plug-and-play solution.

 ## Installation

 1. **Clone or Download the Plugin:**